 |---|---|---|

-| Speed | Velocity | Velocity is the rate of change of displacement.
-Speed is the rate of change of distance. |
+| Speed | Velocity | Speed is the distance travelled per unit time.
+Velocity is the displacement per unit time (or rate of change of displacement); it has direction. |

 Both speed and velocity use units of m s⁻¹.